kgdunn/pid-book/latent-variable-modelling/projection-to-latent-structures.rst

 In the section on :ref:`factorial experiments <DOE-two-level-factorials>` we intentionally set our process to generate a matrix :math:`\mathbf{X}` that has independent columns.
 This means that each column is orthogonal to the others, you cannot express one column in terms of the other, and it results in a diagonal :math:`\mathbf{X'X}` matrix.

 On most data sets though the columns in |X| are correlated.
 Correlated columns are not too serious if they are mildly correlated.
 But the illustration here shows the problem with strongly correlated variables, in this example :math:`x_1` and :math:`x_2` are strongly, positively correlated.
 Both variables are used to create a predictive model for :math:`y`.
 The model plane, :math:`\hat{y}=b_0 + b_1x_1 + b_2x_2` is found so that it minimizes the residual error.
 There is a unique minimum for the sum of squares of the residual error (i.e. the objective function).
-But very small changes in the raw data in these cases will lead to almost no change in the objective function, but will show large fluctuations in the solution for :math:`\mathbf{b}`.
+But very small changes in the raw :math:`x`-data lead to almost no change in the objective function, but will show large fluctuations in the solution for :math:`\mathbf{b}` as the plane rotates around the axis of correlation.
 This can be visualized in this illustration.

 .. figure:: images/correlated-x-variables.png
 	:alt:	images/correlated-x-variables.svg